On the heterogeneous spread of COVID-19 in Chile: Introduction

-However, the spread of a virus depends not only on its biological characteristics but also on the behavior of the population where it propagates \citep{GeoImpact}.
+\Ri{Viral spread} depends not only on its biological \Ri{properties} but also on the behavior \Ri{and susceptibility of the population where it propagates} \citep{GeoImpact}.
 Therefore, a more realistic analysis of the propagation of the disease in a heterogeneous population usually requires models that include the interaction between the different sub-populations \citep{hethcote1985stability,kong2016,hethcote2009basic}.
-These sub-populations interact dynamically with each other, and the spreading modes are not necessarily isotropic \citep{contreras2020multigroup}.
+These sub-populations interact dynamically with each other, and the spreading modes are not necessarily isotropic \citep{contreras2020multigroup}. \Ri{Furthermore, our understanding of viral spread is greatly determined by data availability and quality, which has been proven to have significant delays \cite{contreras2020statistically}, weekly modulation \cite{dehning2020science}, and even weekend effects \cite{constantinesco2020spectral,bird2020now}.}

-The case of Chile is an example of countries where typical SIR models would not work; Its geopolitical centralization isolates and scatters the different regions that behave as independent populations with varying rules of interaction \citep{chileregs, contreras2020multigroup,contreras2020statistically}.
-Besides, the profound economic inequality as reported by the Gini's index of the world bank \citep{WorldbankGini} among different social classes constitutes both physical and behavioral anisotropy for the spread of COVID-19.
-Chile has 16 regions with non-homogeneous connectivity, which is represented in the modeling by the interaction matrix ($\Phi$), in which each module can be weighted.
+The case of Chile is an example of countries where typical SIR models would not work; its geopolitical centralization isolates and scatters the different regions that behave as independent populations with varying rules of interaction \citep{chileregs, contreras2020multigroup,contreras2020statistically}.
+Besides, the profound economic inequality as reported by the Gini's index of the world bank \citep{WorldbankGini} among different social classes constitutes both physical and behavioral anisotropy for the spread of COVID-19. \Ri{Chile has 16 regions with non-homogeneous connectivity, represented in the modeling by the interaction matrix ($\Phi$)}, in which each module can be weighted.
 This matrix is not necessarily symmetric, it considers the fractions of the communities that effectively interact, and it is modified by the spreading rate ($\beta$) of each sub-population according to the restriction measures implemented by the government to every community, representing the effective interaction in a given period.